addyosmani/backbone-fundamentals/chapters/03-internals.md

 #### What is namespacing?

-The basic idea around namespacing is to avoid collisions with other objects or variables in the global namespace.
-They're important as it's best to safeguard your code from breaking in the event of another script on the page using the same variable names as you are.
-As a good 'citizen' of the global namespace, it's also imperative that you do your best to similarly not prevent other developer's scripts executing due to the same issues.
+Namespacing is a way to avoid collisions with other objects or variables in the global namespace.
+Using namespacing reduces the potential of your code breaking because another script on the page is using the same variable names that you are.
+As a good 'citizen' of the global namespace, it's also imperative that you do your best to minimize the possibility of your code breaking other developer's scripts.

 JavaScript doesn't really have built-in support for namespaces like other languages, however it does have closures which can be used to achieve a similar effect.

-In this section we'll be taking a look shortly at some examples of how you can namespace your models, views, routers and other components specifically.
+In this section we'll be taking a look shortly at some examples of how you can namespace your models, views, routers and other components.
 The patterns we'll be examining are:

 * Single global variables
 * Object Literals